-- MAT 101 or MAT 102 or equivalent test scores - RWR 100 or equivalent scores
+- MAT 155 or equivalent test scores - ENG 155 or equivalent scores

 PROGRAM ACADEMIC REQUIREMENTS:

 - A minimum grade of "C" is required for all MED curriculum courses. - Students must maintain a minimum 2.0 cumulative GPA and 2.0 program GPA to continue to progress in MED classes. - Students who fail any program course (MED) in the first semester must repeat or test out for credit all first semester MED courses when they re-enter the program. - Students who fail a MED course in a subsequent semester will be required to remediate prior to re-entry into the MED program.